 Unfortunately many organisation's do not make it easy for people to contribute their best self.
 In many cases employees describe how the organisation is preventing them from contributing effectively.
 This if often because they are kept in the wrong job, not given the right tools, or having to follow inappropriate policies and processes.
 Employees need to work in a culture where they are empowered to offer their strengths and break through and break down the barriers to their optimum contribution.

-We can work with you to help your leadership teams to understand their passions, personality preferences and strengths, align these with the organisation’s needs and translate this into an impact plan to enable individuals to achieve their purpose whilst contributing to the organisation’s purpose.
+I can work with you to help your leadership teams to understand their passions, personality preferences and strengths, align these with the organisation’s needs and translate this into an impact plan to enable individuals to achieve their purpose whilst contributing to the organisation’s purpose.

 Emotions and Behaviour at Work